ibmtjbot/tjbot/recipes/speech_to_text/README.md

     $ cd tjbot/recipes/speech_to_text
     $ npm install

-Create an instance of the [Watson Speech to Text](https://www.ibm.com/watson/services/speech-to-text/) service and note the authentication credentials.
+Create an instance of the [Speech to Text](https://www.ibm.com/watson/services/speech-to-text/) service and note the authentication credentials.

-Make a copy of the default configuration file and update it with the Watson service credentials.
+Make a copy of the default configuration file and update it with your credentials.

     $ cp config.default.js config.js
     $ nano config.js